 This gluten free teriyaki chicken recipe is sweet, savory, and packed with delicious Asian flavors.
 Tender chicken cooked in a gorgeous, silky, gluten free teriyaki sauce is an easy to make dish that everyone will enjoy.

 You'll love making and eating this gluten free teriyaki chicken recipe for a simple and quick weeknight dinner.
 The whole dish is ready in less than twenty minutes.

-Serve this with your favorite vegetables and some rice for a filling and delicious meal for the whole family.
+Serve this with Gluten Free Cole Slaw and some rice for a filling and delicious meal for the whole family.

 If you enjoy cooking Asian inspired meals, you may even have all of the ingredients for gluten free teriyaki sauce in your pantry and fridge already.

 I'll show you exactly what you need to make this amazing Asian-inspired meal.

 Olive Oil - I like to use olive oil, but any mild flavored cooking oil will work in this recipe.

 Gluten Free Soy Sauce - Also known as tamari, this makes your teriyaki gluten free.
 All conventional soy sauces are made with wheat.

 Water - Water thins out and adds volume to our sauce.

 Light Brown Sugar - the dense sweetness of brown sugar nicely balances the salty and sour flavors in this dish.